knoxite/website/content/docs/guide/content.md

 Verify done: 0 errors
 ```

-To verify an volume, you have to specify the volume id.
-However, you can also use `latest`:
+To verify a volume, you have to specify the volume ID:

 ```
 $ knoxite verify e41ace59